 How are Balance Disorders Treated?

 Balance disorders treatment aims to treat the underlying cause and to suppress the symptoms.
-Treatment options are multidisciplinary and may include physical, medical, rehabilitative and surgical interventions or a combination.
-These options are provided by specialist doctors, audiologists and physical therapists.
+Treatment options are multidisciplinary and may include physical, medical, rehabilitative, and surgical interventions or a combination.
+These options are provided by specialist doctors, audiologists, and physical therapists.
 Working through all the options is important to reach the best outcomes for patients experiencing the range of balance disorder symptoms.

 Determining the aetiology of a balance disorder and identifying the obvious and less obvious symptoms is vital before management options are considered.
 A thorough medical assessment by a specialist doctor ensures that all relevant physical or diagnostic information is gathered.

-Studies show clearly that advancements in technology and deep understanding of ear pathophysiology is greatly improving the success of balance disorders treatment.
+Studies show clearly that advancements in technology and a deep understanding of ear pathophysiology is greatly improving the success of balance disorders treatment.
 There is now strong evidence for the inclusion of medication, exercise and home care alongside the more common surgical approach.

 Assessment of Balance Disorders

-You specialist doctor will consider the following:
+Your specialist doctor will consider the following:

 - Your age.
 Children and adult balance disorders are not the same.
 Children may outgrow some balance disorders without a need for treatment.
 If diagnosed at infancy, by the time they celebrate their fifth birthday, the diseases disappear.
 A good example is BPV, vestibular neuronitis, and labyrinthitis.
 It is, however, vital during these years that management be provided.
 Child milestones and development may be negatively affected if the balance disorder is ignored.